Truist Securiti Weighs in on PPG Industries, Inc.’s Q3 2020 Earnings (NYSE:PPG)

-PPG Industries, Inc. (NYSE:PPG) – Equities research analysts at Truist Securiti issued their Q3 2020 earnings estimates for PPG Industries in a research note issued to investors on Monday, October 19th.
-Truist Securiti analyst J. Sheehan expects that the specialty chemicals company will post earnings of $1.92 per share for the quarter.
+PPG Industries, Inc. (NYSE:PPG) – Research analysts at Truist Securiti issued their Q3 2020 earnings estimates for shares of PPG Industries in a research report issued on Monday, October 19th.
+Truist Securiti analyst J. Sheehan anticipates that the specialty chemicals company will post earnings of $1.92 per share for the quarter.
 Truist Securiti also issued estimates for PPG Industries’ FY2020 earnings at $5.40 EPS.

+Other research analysts have also issued research reports about the stock.
+Evercore ISI started coverage on shares of PPG Industries in a research note on Tuesday, September 22nd.
+They set an “inline” rating and a $135.00 price objective on the stock.
+Deutsche Bank Aktiengesellschaft boosted their price objective on shares of PPG Industries from $150.00 to $155.00 and gave the stock a “buy” rating in a research report on Wednesday.
+Credit Suisse Group boosted their target price on shares of PPG Industries from $111.00 to $114.00 and gave the stock a “neutral” rating in a report on Monday, July 20th.
+UBS Group upped their price objective on shares of PPG Industries from $132.00 to $142.00 and gave the company a “buy” rating in a report on Tuesday, October 6th.
+Finally, Morgan Stanley upped their price target on shares of PPG Industries from $120.00 to $140.00 and gave the company an “equal weight” rating in a research note on Tuesday.
+Seven research analysts have rated the stock with a hold rating, eleven have assigned a buy rating and one has assigned a strong buy rating to the company.
+The stock currently has an average rating of “Buy” and a consensus price target of $131.26.

-PPG Industries (NYSE:PPG) last issued its earnings results on Monday, October 19th.
-The specialty chemicals company reported $1.93 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $1.92 by $0.01.
-The business had revenue of $3.69 billion for the quarter, compared to analysts’ expectations of $3.60 billion.
+PPG Industries (NYSE:PPG) last released its quarterly earnings data on Monday, October 19th.
+The specialty chemicals company reported $1.93 EPS for the quarter, topping analysts’ consensus estimates of $1.92 by $0.01.
 PPG Industries had a net margin of 7.23% and a return on equity of 23.88%.
-The business’s revenue for the quarter was down 3.7% compared to the same quarter last year.
-During the same quarter in the previous year, the firm posted $1.67 EPS.
+The company had revenue of $3.69 billion during the quarter, compared to the consensus estimate of $3.60 billion.
+During the same period last year, the firm earned $1.67 EPS.
+The firm’s revenue for the quarter was down 3.7% compared to the same quarter last year.

+Several hedge funds have recently made changes to their positions in PPG.
+FMR LLC lifted its stake in PPG Industries by 27.8% during the 1st quarter.
+FMR LLC now owns 169,739 shares of the specialty chemicals company’s stock valued at $19,158,000 after acquiring an additional 36,888 shares in the last quarter.
+Balyasny Asset Management LLC purchased a new position in PPG Industries during the 1st quarter valued at about $285,000.
+Tower Research Capital LLC TRC grew its holdings in PPG Industries by 853.4% during the 1st quarter.
+Tower Research Capital LLC TRC now owns 2,555 shares of the specialty chemicals company’s stock valued at $214,000 after buying an additional 2,287 shares in the last quarter.
+Engineers Gate Manager LP grew its holdings in PPG Industries by 347.9% during the 1st quarter.
+Engineers Gate Manager LP now owns 14,287 shares of the specialty chemicals company’s stock valued at $1,194,000 after buying an additional 11,097 shares in the last quarter.
+Finally, AQR Capital Management LLC grew its holdings in PPG Industries by 14.5% during the 1st quarter.
+AQR Capital Management LLC now owns 318,689 shares of the specialty chemicals company’s stock valued at $26,642,000 after buying an additional 40,449 shares in the last quarter.
+77.11% of the stock is owned by institutional investors.

 PPG Industries, Inc manufactures and distributes paints, coatings, and specialty materials worldwide.
 The company's Performance Coatings segment offers coatings, solvents, adhesives, sundries, and software for automotive and commercial transport/fleet repair and refurbishing, light industrial coatings, and specialty coatings for signs; and coatings, sealants, transparencies, transparent armor, adhesives, and packaging and chemical management services for commercial, military, regional jet, and general aviation aircraft.